ahmedsadeque/statistical-inference-for-biology/_episodes/01-introduction.md

 - "Novel technologies produce data in great complexity and scale, requiring more sophisticated understanding of statistics."
 ---
-Technological changes in biomedical research drive data production in greater quantity and complexity.
+Technologically changes in biomedical research drive data production in greater quantity and complexity.
 High-throughput technologies, such as sequencing technologies, produce data whose size and complexity require sophisticated statistical skills to avoid being fooled by patterns arising by chance.
 In the